Target Usage: To work with an existing remote repository.

 Click on the Fetch button on the top menu:

-3 Verify the fetch worked i.e., the local repo is now aware of the two missing commits.
-Also observe how the local branch ref of the main branch, the staging area, and the working directory remain unchanged after the fetch.
+3 Verify the fetch worked: the local repo is now aware of the two missing commits.
+Also observe that the local main branch ref, the staging area, and the working directory remain unchanged after the fetch.

-Use the git status command to confirm the repo now knows that it is behind the remote repo.
+Use the git status command to confirm the local repo now knows it is behind the remote repo.

 git status